TeachingOverview

 CurrentCourses

-I currently teach physiology and supervise research students at Oklahoma State University.
-My teaching includes large lecture-based courses, lab instruction, and individual mentorship through undergraduate and graduate research credits.
+My primary teaching appointment is BIOL 3204, "Physiology".
+Holistically, my teaching includes large lecture-based courses, lab instruction, and individual mentorship through undergraduate and graduate research credits.

 BIOL 3204, "Physiology"